junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 **Signs:**

-  • The most common sign is blood in the urine (especially when passing the last drops)—or, for other kinds of flukes, bloody diarrhea.
+  • The most common sign is blood in the urine (especially when passing the last drops)or, for other kinds of flukes, bloody diarrhea.

   • Pain may occur in the lower belly and between the legs; it is usually worst at the end of urinating.
 Low fever, weakness, and itching may occur.
 In women, there may be sores that look like a sexually transmitted infection.